felixlopz/hubrise-test-task/content/apps/app4/en/map-ref-codes.md

 1. Click **HubRise Settings**.
 1. For the restaurant to sync, select **Sync Settings**.
 1. Select from the following options:
    - Move existing products into the imported categories.
 This will update existing menu items into the categories imported from HubRise.
 This will not create new products in App4: they must already exist first.
    - Update the product names: This will update existing product names in App4 to match the entries from HubRise.
    - Update imported category names: This will update existing category names in App4 to match the entries from HubRise.
    - Update existing images: This will update the existing images in App4 to match the imports from HubRise.
 1. When finished, click **Import**.
 This will import and update your restaurant's App4 menu based on the HubRise Category.

-## Updating POS Codes
+## Product Mapping

-Depending on your EPOS, you will require product codes in your App4 products to successfully complete an order.
+Product codes are required for each and every item in the App4 menu to successfully complete an order.
+Product items imported from HubRise might include these codes.

+## Deals & Discounts Mapping

+POS codes may be required for deals and discounts setup in App4.
+Refer to your connected EPOS documentation on the HubRise website to verify.

+## Payment Methods Mapping

+POS codes may be required for each online payment methods setup in App4.
+Refer to your connected EPOS documentation on the HubRise website to verify.

+## Service Types Mapping

+Service Type such as Delivery, Collection or Eat in might require a POS code entry.
+Refer to your connected EPOS documentation on the HubRise website to verify.

+## Charges Mapping

+If delivery charges apply for the service offered a POS code might be required.
+Refer to your connected EPOS documentation on the HubRise website to verify.